🏖️ Copacabana Beach: Complete Guide with Prices, Safety, Tips and When to Go

 | Barra | Medium | Surfing and sports |

-- Arrive at 11 a.m. in the summer thinking it will be empty
+- Arriving at 11 AM in summer thinking it will be empty

-- Only stay at the first kiosk you see
+- Only sticking to the first kiosk you see

 - Underestimating the sun